Support Centre

 9. DATA DISPOSAL/CYBERSECURITY/DATA SECURITY

-Maine's general data breach notification statute is the Data Breach Act under §1346 et seq. of Chapter 210-B of Part 3 of Title 10 of the M.R.S..
+Maine's general data breach notification statute is the Notice of Risk to Personal Data Act under §1346 et seq. of Chapter 210-B of Part 3 of Title 10 of the M.R.S.
 This law applies to any person who maintains various categories of personal information.

 Key definitions

-Key defined terms in the Data Breach Act include:
+Key defined terms in the Notice of Risk to Personal Data Act include:

 Person: All individuals, business entities, and Maine state government agencies, among others (10 M.R.S. §1347(5)).